Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 ```

 ### Example for the dart VM
-Locate/Download the libsodium binrary and run the example with it:
+Locate/Download the libsodium binary and run the example with it:

 ```sh
 cd packages/sodium/example